 - Full automation.
 The vehicle is fully automated under all conditions.
 There may still be a driver override option.

 Many new cars sold today offer partial automation and questions of liability are already being raised.
-If the driver claims that the car accelerated all on its own and caused an accident, where does fault lie?
+If the driver claims that the car accelerated all on its own and caused an accident, where does the fault lie?
 This is a question that will have to be answered as technology continues to advance.

 Government Regulation of Autonomous Cars